 So how do you get rid of it?
+You treat the oil and the yeast.
 Read on.

 1. Change Your Diet

 According to Dr. Macrene Alexiades-Armenakas, a New York–based dermatologist, poor nutrition can lead to dandruff.
 “High-carb foods can result in the buildup of glycogen in the skin, which yeast feeds on.”
-She suggests you avoid carbs and sugars if you’re prone to dandruff.
+Dr. Zeichner agrees: “Although there’s little data, the same foods that promote acne may exacerbate dandruff.”
+Sugary foods and dairy stimulate the sebaceous glands, which produce more oil on the skin.
+So unfortunately, you might need to try laying off the carbs and sugars if you’re prone to dandruff.

-“There’s this concept now that you need to let natural oils sit longer on your scalp, but that can add to the problem,” Cunnane-Phillips explains.
+We live in the peak age of dry shampoo, when you can extend your blowout longer than the life of your last succulent.
+This is partially contributing to the whiteout situation on your scalp.
+“There’s this concept now that you need to let natural oils sit longer on your scalp, but that can add to the problem,” Elizabeth Cunnane-Phillips, a trichologist at the Philip Kingsley Trichological Clinic, explains.
 Dr. Weiser adds, “Oils and dead skin cells further accumulate as a result of infrequent hair washing.
 Patients prone to dandruff or seborrheic dermatitis should regularly wash hair a few times a week at minimum to reduce build up.”

 Yes, this is a thing.
 Much like exfoliating your skin, exfoliating your scalp gently lifts the top layer of dry skin.
 Scalp exfoliators typically remove dead skin with either small amounts of salicylic acid (more commonly found in acne products), or granules that dissolve.
 Dr. Weiser explains that the latter are “very helpful at breaking down the dead skin cells that accumulate on the scalp and lead to flaking.”